 - Keep all of it logged in the CRM so nothing falls through.

-The ReadySMS approach: dialer + SMS, priced like a tool
+The ReadySMS approach: texting, priced like a tool

 Registered SMS with transparent per-segment pricing

 That's the texting cost of the entire operation.
 On a phone system where SMS is bolted on as a per-message or per-number add-on, you'll usually pay more for less control.
-And you get 20 free test sends to your own number, plus a $25 credit when you submit 10DLC registration — enough to prove the flow works before you spend real money, on straight pay-as-you-go with no monthly platform fee.
+And you get free test sends to your own number — enough to prove the flow works before you spend real money, on straight pay-as-you-go with no monthly platform fee.

-The reason to have both tools in one place is timing.
+Timing is the whole game.
 The well-worn (and roughly true) rule is that contacting a fresh inbound lead within the first five minutes beats contacting them an hour later by a wide margin — connection rates fall off a cliff as the lead cools.

 Compliance is done for you, not left to you